Nitrous oxide emissions from nitric acid production

 There are three main abatement technologies classified as primary, secondary and tertiary solutions.
 Primary and secondary technologies are applied in the ammonia oxidation stage of the nitric acid production process.
 Whereas tertiary technologies reduce N2O from the tail gas by installing a catalytic or thermal reactor downstream of the absorption stage at which the final product nitric acid is produced.

-Among the primary technologies, the combination of an optimised oxidation reactor and high-efficiency primary catalysts can achieve up to 40% abatement rates.
+Among the primary technologies, the combination of an optimized oxidation reactor and high-efficiency primary catalysts can achieve up to 40% abatement rates.
 However, these options are not covered by the financial support of NACAG.

 Secondary N2O abatement solutions consist of a catalyst located right underneath the primary gauzes.
 Its operation requires no additional heat or energy input.
 The very high-temperature levels inside the ammonia oxidation reactor are sufficient to ensure effective operation.
 The highest abatement efficiencies reached by these technologies are around 95 per cent.